 - Physical: This type of EPR, often used with electronic waste, states that manufacturers must physically take back products.
 While this certainly reduces harmful waste generation, it remains a logistical and monetary challenge for many producers that are not equipped to handle the waste.

-- Information: Product labeling that alerts consumers of certain components and harmful materials as well as proper disposal are the most common forms of informational EPR.
+- Information: Product labeling that alerts consumers of certain components and harmful materials and their proper disposal are the most common forms of informational EPR.

 - Liability: Perhaps the most drastic of EPR rules, liability says that manufacturers are financially responsible for any environmental damages and clean-up costs from hazardous materials related to their products.